If you’ve worked in digital marketing for any length of time, you’ll know one thing for sure: search is evolving fast.

 Each approach serves a slightly different purpose, but they’re most powerful when combined.

-- AEO positions your brand as the go-to answer for conversational and AI-driven queries.
+- AEO positions your content as the best answer for question-led or conversational queries.

 For example: